Farming

 “THIS FARM RUNS ON GOOD ECOLOGY”

-We take the 100 year view.
-Operational planning with that perspective requires acquiescence to the innate order of things, so we try to work with the tendencies of our ecology as much as possible.
-A proper organic farm understands itself to be a complex natural system, contrary to the “conventional” farms of the last half+ century, which tend to self-conceive and operate more like open air factories.
-We are keenly aware that our ecological relationships include, in a very concrete sense, our economic ones.
-We rely on a group of dedicated employees who have lived significant portions of their lives on this land; everything made here has come out of collective work and specialized know-how.
+We look as far into the future as we are able.
+Operational planning with a 100 year view requires acquiescence to the innate order of things, so we work with the tendencies of our ecology.
+An organic farm is a complex natural system, contrary to the “conventional” farms of the last half+ century, which tend to self-conceive and operate more like open air factories.

 The wild biodiversity on this land is even more important than what we plant, and harder to summarize: we recommend you walk around and conduct your own survey.